Lower Eyelid Surgery St. Louis - Lower Blepharoplasty Missouri

 Dr. Cabbabe prefers to avoid removing fat from the lower eyelid.
-He sees many patients who have had fat removed from their eyelids and have a “cadaveric appearance” or “hollowed out” look.
+He sees many patients who have had fat removed from their upper and lower eyelids and have a “cadaveric appearance” or “hollowed out” look.
 Dr. Cabbabe believes in fat preservation in the face and that the underlying problem is one of repositioning the fat rather than removing it.
-In the case of the lower lid; rather than remove fat, Dr. Cabbabe prefers to tighten the deep lower eyelid septum which is weak in order to prevent the fat from bulging.
+In the case of the lower lid, rather than remove fat, Dr. Cabbabe prefers to tighten the deep structures which are weak or release the bulging fat in order to improve the contour of the lower eyelid.
 Occasionally, fat grafting is also recommended to rejuvenate and restore fullness to the lid – cheek junction.

 Traditional Lower Blepharoplasty

 In this procedure, an incision is made below the eyelid margin (sometimes the incision is made inside the lower eyelid).
 Extra skin is often removed.
-The lower eyelid septum is tightened in order to decrease fat bulging below it.
-In certain patients with very lax skin, the muscle under the eyelid may be tightened to prevent scarring in the lower eyelid which may retract the skin down and cause dry eyes from the inability to fully close the eye.
+The lower eyelid septum is tightened or released in order to decrease fat bulging below it.
+In certain patients with very lax skin, the muscle under the eyelid may be tightened (canthopexy) or reconstructed (canthoplasty) to prevent scarring in the lower eyelid which may retract the skin down and cause dry eyes from the inability to fully close the eye.

 Dr. Cabbabe is an expert in this area and has published on this topic in the prestigious Journal of Plastic and Reconstructive Surgery: